birbmaaan/appcues_demo_app/README.md

 Generally the first thing I do after changing directory is **l**i**s**t the files so I can see what's there.

-Alternately, if you want to simply open your terminal to the correct path right away, rightt click on the project folder and select `new Terminal at Folder`.
+Alternately, if you want to simply open your terminal to the correct path right away, right click on the project folder and select `new Terminal at Folder`.

 ![open terminal from menu](./readme_pics/terminalmenu.png)